isc-projects/kea/doc/guide/api.rst

    }

-The command will return the result of 3 (empty) if the client class doesn't exist.
-If the client class exists, the retured result is 0 if the update was successful and the result is 1 if the update is unsuccessful.
+The command will return the result of 3 (empty) if the client class does not exist.
+If the client class exists, the returned result is 0 if the update was successful and 1 if the update is unsuccessful.

 .. _reference-config-get:

 config-get reference
 ====================

-``config-get`` - Retrieves the current configuration used by the server.
+``config-get`` - retrieves the current configuration used by the server.
-The configuration is roughtly equal to the configuration file, but includes additional changes made by other commands and due to parameters inheritance.
+The configuration is roughly equal to the configuration file, but includes additional changes made by other commands and due to parameters inheritance.